| Emerson Radio & Phonograph

 Remote Control Without Wires

-An explanation of a proposed scheme for tuning a stationary receiver
+An explanation of a proposed scheme for tuning a stationary receiver from anywhere in the house.

 (Radio News, February 1928)